bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

 Proceed Carefully

 If you encounter
-anything that is different from what the protocol says you should expect, the recommendation is that you stop and seek help unless your expert opinion gives you high confidence that you understand all possible causes and implications of the discrepancy.
+**anything that is different** from what the protocol says you should expect, **the recommendation is that you stop and seek help** unless your expert opinion gives you high confidence that you understand all possible causes and implications of the discrepancy.

-In general, follow the
+**In general, follow the
-protocol carefully, keep track of what step you are on, and double-check your work.
+protocol carefully, keep track of what step you are on, and double-check your work**.
 Any errors or deviations can undermine your security.